grace-notes/website/contents/topics/antioch.md

 in this biography.
 When Pompey was defeated by Caesar, the conqueror’s name was perpetuated in this Eastern city by an aqueduct and by baths, and by a basilica called Caesarium.
-In the reign of Augustus, Agrippa
-<sup>**[<sup>2</sup>](#sdfootnote2sym)**</sup> built in all cities of
-the Empire, and Herod of Judea followed the example to the utmost of his power.
+In the reign of Augustus, Agrippa [^2] built in all cities of the Empire, and Herod of Judea followed the example to the utmost of his power.
 Both found employment for their munificence at Antioch.
 A gay suburb rose under the patronage of the one, and the other contributed a road and a portico.
 The reign of Tiberius was less remarkable for great architectural works, but the Syrians by the Orontes had to thank him for many improvements and restorations in their city.
 Even the four years of his successor left behind them the aqueduct and the baths of Caligula.

-**Character of the Inhabitants of Antioch**
+## Character of the Inhabitants of Antioch

 The character of the inhabitants is easily inferred from the influences which presided over the city’s growth.
 Its successive enlargement by the